 Analytics | Official Website These Google Analytics Terms of Service (this "Agreement") are entered into by Google Inc. ("Google") and the entity executing this Agreement ("You").
 This Agreement governs Your use of the standard Google Analytics (the "Service").
 1. "Account" refers to the billing account for the Service.
 "Confidential Information" includes any proprietary data and any other information disclosed by one party to the other in writing and marked "confidential" or disclosed orally and, within five business days, reduced to writing and marked "confidential".
 "Customer Data" or “Google Analytics Data" means the data you collect, process or store using the Service concerning the characteristics and activities of Visitors.
 "Documentation" means any accompanying documentation made available to You by Google for use with the Processing Software, including any documentation available online.
 "Hit" means the base unit that the Google Analytics system processes.
 "Visitors" means visitors to Your Properties.
 2. 3.

-Privacy Policy The Electronic Frontier Foundation (EFF) is committed to protecting the privacy of visitors to our website, as well as our members and activists.
-EFF has established this Privacy Policy to explain what information we collect through our websites and how it is used.
+Privacy Policy (Note that EFF's Technology Projects, such as HTTPS Everywhere, Privacy Badger, and Certbot, have a different privacy policy, available here) The Electronic Frontier Foundation (EFF) is committed to protecting the privacy of visitors to our website, as well as our members and volunteers.
+EFF has established this Privacy Policy to explain what information we collect through our websites and how it is used, as well as protections for our members’ and donors’ personal information.
 In this policy, "EFF" refers to EFF staff, board members, cooperating attorneys, interns, volunteers, and consultants, all of whom are bound by law or contract to keep confidential information they receive as part of their assistance to EFF.
 EFF does not sell or rent member, donor or website visitor information under any circumstances, and we do not share member, donor or visitor information without prior consent except as compelled by law.
-Information Gathered by EFF's Site Circumstances in which EFF may need to log and retain technical information for longer than seven days include when we believe it is reasonably necessary for EFF’s mission and functionality, including situations such as: EFF's Use of Information Security
+Information Gathered by EFF's Site EFF's Use of Information Contacting EFF

 Privacy Policy | Default Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 To make this notice easy to find, we make it available on our homepage and at every point where personally identifiable information may be requested.
 Google, as a third party advertisement vendor, uses cookies to serve ads on this site.
 The use of DART cookies by Google enables them to serve adverts to visitors that are based on their visits to this website as well as other sites on the internet.
 To opt out of the DART cookies you may visit the Google ad and content network privacy policy at the following url Tracking of users through the DART cookie mechanisms are subject to Google’s own privacy policies.
 When visiting Elite Bathrooms, the IP address used to access the site will be logged along with the dates and times of access.